 The Convertible Security is classified as a compound financial instrument for accounting purposes.
 Because the Convertible Security is denominated in a currency that is different from the Company's functional currency, both the liability and conversion components are carried as borrowings.
-Since the Convertible Security includes warrants and multiple call/conversion options which are embedded derivatives, the difference between the cash proceeds received and the fair value of the Convertible Security including the embedded derivatives was ascribed to the Lind Warrants.
-The fair value of the embedded derivatives was separately determined and the residual was ascribed to the host debt instrument (the liability component).
+During the three months ended March 31, 2016, upon the final funding of the convertible security, the Company recorded the fair values of each of the components and allocated the proportionate costs of the security resulting in some revisions to previously recorded amounts which were not material.

-The Convertible Security contains financial and non-financial covenants customary for a facility of this size and nature, and includes a financial covenant defining an event of default as present and future liabilities of the Company or any of its subsidiaries, exclusive of the Smith Loan, being an amount exceeding \$2.0 million, and which have not been satisfied on time or within 90 days of invoice, or have become prematurely payable as a result of its default or breach.
-This covenant became effective after February 1, 2016.
+The Convertible Security is secured by the assets of the Company, being the shares of its subsidiaries 0896800 B.C.
+Ltd. and Elk Creek Resources Corp ("ECRC").
+The Debenture is also secured by a security interest over all assets of ECRC.
+The Convertible Security contains financial and non-financial covenants customary for a facility of this size and nature, and includes a financial covenant defining an event of default as all present and future liabilities of the Company or any of its subsidiaries, exclusive of related party loans, for an amount or amounts exceeding \$2.0 million, and which have not been satisfied on time or within 90 days of invoice, or have become prematurely payable as a result of its default or breach.
+This covenant became effective after February 1, 2016, and the Company remains in compliance through to the date hereof.

-On December 15, 2015, the Company announced that it would conduct the January Private Placement of up to 9 million Units at a price of \$0.57 per Unit to raise gross proceeds of up to \$5.13 million.
-Through December 31, 2015, the Company received gross subscription proceeds of \$3.24 million.
-On January 19, 2016, the Company announced the closing of the January Private Placement and issued 9,074,835 Units of the Company at a price of \$0.57 per Unit, representing total gross proceeds of \$5.24 million.
+On December 15, 2015, the Company announced that it would conduct a private placement of up to nine million units (each a "Unit") of the Company at a price of \$0.57 per Unit to raise gross proceeds of up to \$5.13 million (the "December Private Placement").
+On January 19, 2016, the Company announced the closing of the December Private Placement on an oversubscribed basis and issued 9,074,835 Units of the Company at a price of \$0.57 per Unit, which raised total gross proceeds of \$5.2 million, of which \$3.2 million was received as of December 31, 2015.
+Each Unit consists of one Common Share of the Company and one transferable Common Share purchase warrant (a "Warrant").
+Each Warrant is exercisable to acquire one additional Common Share of the Company for a period of 3 years at a price of \$0.75 per Common Share.
+In addition, the Company issued 75,450 broker warrants at closing, each having the same terms as a Warrant, with the exception of transferability.
 See "Cash Flow Considerations" below for information concerning the use of proceeds.